pawlovskiii/card-verification/README.md

 * [Setup](#setup)

 ### General info
-The following project is about validating the card number, using Luhn algorithm and several other things which indicates the card's provider.
+My implementation of card verification, which is about validating the card number, using Luhn algorithm and several other things which indicates the card's provider.

 ### Technologies
 Name  | Versions